yonichanowitz/dsc-phase-2-project-v2-3/README.md

 homes['yr_renovated']

-### lets inspect some of the other columns
+### inspect categorical columns
-spcifically the categorial ones

 some categories look ordinal. let's make them numbers (and int64 type)

-Morgan gave me the idea to split Zipcodes by inside seattle and outside, and to treat it as a boolean variable
+Morgan Jones gave me the idea to split Zipcodes by inside seattle and outside, and to treat it as a boolean variable

 besides for waterfront, which is binary, the rest appear to be ordinal.